Minnesota clergy, ICE critics want bishop name off building

 Romero said their research found that Emily Murphy, the administrator of the General Services Administration, has the authority to change the name.
 But GSA spokeswoman Pamela Pennington said the agency’s policy is to defer to Congress on the naming of federal buildings.

+A regional spokeswoman for ICE and Homeland Security deferred a request for comment to the GSA since it oversees the building.

 Whipple’s name was added to the building, which opened in 1969, at the initiative of then-Sen. Walter Mondale, of Minnesota.
-Mondale has met with Romero and other organizers, and recently spoke with Murphy.
+The Democrat has met with Romero and other organizers, and recently spoke with Murphy.

 “I was asking if she knew any way we could resolve this peaceably,” Mondale said.
 “She said, unfortunately, their agency has taken the position over the years that if the decision has been made by Congress, there’s a heavy tendency to defer to it.”

-Mondale, an avid student of Minnesota history, said he shares a lot of the organizers’ concerns about the treatment of immigrants and the divisions of families that take place in the building.
+Mondale, an avid student of Minnesota history and a former vice president, said he shares a lot of the organizers’ concerns about the treatment of immigrants and the divisions of families that take place in the building.
 But he said he’s undecided about removing Whipple’s name from it.

 To be sure, there are blemishes on Whipple’s record.
 While 303 Dakota might have been hung that day if he hadn’t intervened with the president, and he ministered to other Dakota before they were exiled from Minnesota after the conflict, he had paternalistic views about Indians and was a strong supporter of assimilation.